BAPUx03/SocialDownloader/README.md

 # Social Downloader 🚀

+# Add Your Own Apis , My apis key was expired and i use some Ai for this website 🌐

 A modern and user-friendly website to download videos from **Instagram** and **YouTube** effortlessly.
 Built with ❤️ using HTML, CSS, and JavaScript.